-If a College Panhellenic hosts a fall primary recruitment and resets total in the academic term(s), in which primary recruitment is not held, then total must be reset within one week (no more than 7 days) from the start of the academic term(s), and cannot be set to less than 95% of the total that resulted from the automatic adjustment in the most recent academic term in which primary recruitment was held.
+In the academic term(s) in which primary recruitment does not take place, the revised total must be determined and then announced within 24 hours of the start of the academic term.
+For fall primary recruiting campuses, total cannot be set to less than 95% of the total that resulted from the adjustment in the most recent academic term in which primary recruitment was held.